Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 This is the new, improved website for Nicer Tours, a company offering sightseeing tours of the South of France, particularly in the Nice area.

 Nicer Tours guarantee tour departures through their "Guaranteed Departure" tour option, the only tour company able to offer this.
 Since tours have to be economically viable, many tours are cancelled during the off-season.
-Guaranteed departure allows the company to run a profitable organisation all year round.
+Guaranteed Departure allows the company to run a profitable organisation all year round.

 However, the Guaranteed Departure option is not heavily promoted, because promoting a loss-leader is not a good business idea.
 Regular (Flexible Departures) are promoted as a means to allow the customer to believe they are getting the best possible deal, since they always pay the lowest price in this option.
 Equally, promoting